Know Your Union Lingo

 Bargaining Agent

-When you start a union, the larger union you join becomes your bargaining agent.
+When you start a union in your workplace, the larger union you join (comprised of many workplaces) becomes your bargaining agent.
 In our case, UFCW will have the duty to help you and your coworkers bargain for the best union contract with your employer.

 Bargaining Rights